Liz Truss flew by private jet to Australia at cost of £500,000 to taxpayers

 The most expensive business-class ticket for the foreign secretary’s entire itinerary on Qantas, which offers lie-flat beds on board the Boeing 787, would have been £7,712.

-The Foreign Office has not disclosed how many officials were on board, but the Ministerial Code says delegations should be kept “as small as reasonably possible”.
+The Foreign Office said a total of 14 people took the flight, including Ms Truss, her officials and security detail.
 At least two sets of flight crew were required for the trip.

+Labour's deputy leader, Angela Rayner, said the use of the private jet showed “the public exactly quite how little respect this Conservative government has for taxpayers’ money”.

+She said: “It is obscene that government ministers are jet-setting yet are hiking taxes and refusing to do anything to help working families when they are feeling the pinch of the cost of living crisis.

 Anna Hughes, director of the environmental charity Flight Free UK, said: “Liz Truss has consistently demonstrated her lack of understanding about the action that we all need to take to address the climate crisis, and this is no exception.